iam-dev/ERC23/README.md

 * [X] Chris (receiver) have 0 tokens
 * [X] Bob gives approval to Alice to be able to  transfer 101
 * [X] Alice transfer 101 tokens to Chris
-* [X] Throw an error when trying to transfer more than supply
+* [X] Throw an error when trying to transferFrom more than supply
 * [X] Bob still have 100 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens